Big Tech earnings show digital ads market not out of the woods

 The health of the advertising industry closely mirrors the economy, and many advertisers have pared back their marketing budgets in response to record-high inflation rates and continued uncertainty about a recession.

+"While many people do not believe we will see that serious a recession, weaker sentiment among corporates has been enough to already feed into lower spending on digital advertising," said Russ Mould, investment director at AJ Bell.

 Google-owner Alphabet Inc GOOGL.O on Thursday reported a slight fall in quarterly ad revenue, missing Wall Street expectations and surprising investors as the world's largest digital ad platform has traditionally been resilient compared to smaller rivals.
-Shares of Alphabet were down 5% in trading after the closing bell.
+Shares of Alphabet were down more than 4% in premarket trading.

 "For a company the size of Google and as influential as Google to have such disappointing results, (that means the ad industry) won't turn around in one quarter," said Evelyn Mitchell, an analyst at Insider Intelligence.